 Satellite Elementary Program

-• Courses in Physical Education, Computer, Art, Health, Library and Dance
+- Courses in Physical Education, Technology, Art, Health, Library, and Music, as offered.